offensive-security/kali-arm-build-scripts/README.md

 Kali-ARM-Build-Scripts
 ======================

-Kali Linux ARM build scripts
+Offensive Security Kali Linux ARM build scripts.
+We use these to build our official Kali Linux ARM images, as found on http://www.kali.org/downloads/.
+More info soon.